Last updated Aug. 31, 2017.

 Like all product manufacturers, auto manufacturers have the duty to sell products that are safe for consumers to use.
 If they fail to do so, you can hold them liable for your medical bills and other losses related to your injuries.

-If you have been injured by a defective product of any kind, contact the products liability attorneys of Plevin & Gallucci to get the compensation you deserve.
+If you have been injured by a defective product of any kind, contact Plevin & Gallucci today to get the compensation you deserve.
+Our consultations are always at no cost and no obligation.